 Here’s what’s wrong with those images.
 Inbound leads aren’t always sunshine and rainbows, and outbound leads aren’t always darkness and swamp scum.

 In my experience, there’s no difference—or a very negligible difference—between a top-of-funnel inbound lead and a cold outbound lead when they both match your buyer personas.
-At Vendasta, there’s also no difference in the LTV of the partners we acquired through outbound vs. inbound (the thing to watch carefully is cost of acquisition—more on that in a minute).
+This piece I wrote on how to get a literary agent sums up how I see it in the publishing world.
+At Vendasta, it's a similar story.
+There's no difference in the LTV of the partners we acquired through outbound vs. inbound (the thing to watch carefully is cost of acquisition—more on that in a minute).